fimassuda/overtime-app/README.md

 - AuditLog

 ## Features:
-- Approval Workflow
+- x Approval Workflow
 - SMS Sending -> link to approval or overtime input -> Integrate with heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
 - Email summary to manager for approval
-- Needs to be documented if employee did not log overtime
+- x Needs to be documented if employee did not log overtime

 ## TODOS: